 None of these foods were big offenders.
 Taken by themselves, quite innocuous.
 But all day, hour by hour, I feel like I was hooked up to a natural sweetener IV.
 Can anyone relate?

-If you search on the internet, you’ll find others talking about withdrawal symptoms.
-If someone is breaking free from an addiction to refined sugars (such as high-fructose corn syrup or white sugar), I gather that the withdrawal can be quite painful, wtih symptoms mimicking the flu – chills, sweats, headaches, aches, pains, nausea, etc.
+If you search on the Internet, you'll find others talking about withdrawal symptoms.
+If someone is breaking free from an addiction to refined sugars (such as high-fructose corn syrup or white sugar), I gather that the withdrawal can be quite painful, with symptoms mimicking the flu — chills, sweats, headaches, aches, pains, nausea, etc.

-Since now I’ve been through this, the toughest few days of breaking a sugar-addiction, I’m in a good position to share my strategy and what has worked for me to make it through the hardest period.
-It’s all downhill from here!
+After surviving the toughest few days of breaking my sugar addiction, I can now share my strategy and what has worked for me (and us).
+And it's all downhill from here!

 - Prayer.
 I asked God often to help us enjoy our unsweetened foods for their own sake, and to give me strength to persevere.

 - I have kept in the front of my mind why I'm not eating sugar.
 (See my goals and sugar's ill health effects.)

 - Make a conscious choice every time I put something in my mouth; resist blindly reaching for chocolate without even knowing what I've done.

 - Rest and relaxation — I've read books, taken naps, enjoyed my children

 - Drink plenty of water, Kombucha, and unsweetened tea (or sweetened slightly with stevia)

 - Make nourishing snack foods to satisfy our hunger and delight our taste buds in new ways – the kids are enjoying the new snacks very much!